vvvv/Timeliner/README.md

 Brought to you by [vvvv] (http://vvvv.org).

 ### Mouse Interaction
-* doubleclick to create a track
+* create a track via doubleclick
-* doubleclick to create a keyframe in a track
+* create a keyframe in a track via doubleclick
-* middleclick a track to show its menu
+* show track menu via middleclick on a track
-* middleclick a keyframe to show its menu
+* show keyframe menu via middleclick on a keyframe
-* use the wheel to scroll numbers
+* change numbers using the mouse wheel
-* rightclick a number or text to change it
+* change numbers and text via rightclick
-* right drag left/right to move time
+* move time via right drag left/right
-* right drag up/down to zoom
+* zoom via right drag up/down
+* rearrange tracks via left dragging their labels

 ### Track Types
 * Value